Sam Farber: OXO

 Farber founded OXO as a result of improvements he made to an everyday vegetable peeler.
 While vacationing in a rented home in southern France, his wife, Betsy Farber, who suffered from arthritis, was trying to peel apples, which proved difficult using a peeler with a standard design.
 The difficulties presented by available peelers (and their handles) sparked an idea for Sam for a more inclusive design.
 He and his son, John, hired Smart Design, an industrial design firm based in New York City, with whom they created a new product line of kitchen utensils fitted with soft plastic-coated black handles, which made them easier to hold and utilize, and more aesthetically appealing than other utensils.

 Farber unveiled the new line at the Gourmet Products Show in San Francisco, California, in 1990.
 He named his company "OXO" for its "backward, upside-down and vertical graphic symmetry."
 Farber's OXO products were more expensive than competitors', but the line proved a hit with consumers, who were willing to pay more for the new, easier-to-use utensils.

 The Farber family sold OXO to General Housewares Corporation in 1992.
 OXO is currently owned by Helen of Troy Limited, as of 2013.

 Mario Batali products

 Sam and John Farber later created a line of products sold by chef Mario Batali.

 Boards

 An art collector, Farber served on the board of directors for the American Folk Art Museum in Manhattan.

 Personal life

-He was a longtime resident of Manhattan but lived in Lexington, Massachusetts, during his later years.
+Farber was a longtime resident of Manhattan but lived in Lexington, Massachusetts, during his later years.

+Farber was married twice.
+His first marriage to Joan Levine ended in divorce; they had two sons, John Farber (born c.
+1976, married in 1996 to Wendyll Brown) and Thomas Farber, a criminal court judge in New York.
+In 1985, he married Betsey Wells Kriegsman, an architect, in a nondenominational ceremony in New York City; he has two stepchildren from her previous marriage, Mark Kriegsman and Sue Kriegsman.

 Death

-Sam Farber died in East Meadow, New York of complications from a fall on June 16, 2013, at the age of 88.
-He was survived by his second wife, Betsey Wells Kriegsman, whom he married in 1985; his two sons from his first marriage, John Farber and Thomas Farber; two stepchildren, Mark Kriegsman and Sue Kriegsman; four granddaughters; and three step-granddaughters.
+Farber died in East Meadow, New York of complications from a fall on June 16, 2013, at the age of 88.